BGP Community Lists¶

 The value of the community to match.

 - Standard Community Lists

-This is a space-separated list of communities in AS:VAL format, or from the BGP Well-Known Communities list.
+This is a space-separated list of communities in AS:Value format, or from the well-known communities list.

 - Expanded Community Lists